-If you’ve been following our blog, you probably read some of our localization resource files articles, in which we describe specific file type and explain how our platform can be used to localize it.
+If you’ve been following our blog, you probably read some of our localization resource file articles, in which we describe specific file types and explain how our platform can be used to localize it.
 After all, creating multilingual software for apps and web apps is now an absolute must to reach users in different countries and locales.

 We are glad to admit that Text United already supports the majority of file types, and that’s why we decided to sum up all the essential info and create a mini guide for beginners on localization resource files.
 Like this, beginners can get themselves acquainted with the characteristics of the most popular resource file types used in localization.
 Shall we start?

 How does localization based on resource files really work at Text United?

 It’s only fair to describe localization resource files’ formats when it’s clear what’s going on when you upload one to our platform.
 When you submit one of the files to Text United, our system filters out your textual content and makes it editable in a translation friendly UI.
 Then, professional translators translate it without touching any of your code – that’s why you don’t have to worry about your translation project being messy.

 Your resource files can be imported to Text United in multiple ways.
 From a simple upload file-based project to integrating with your GitHub or BitBucket repository.
 Additionally, for advanced localization users, we also allow API integration.